ThielG/ThielG/README.md

 * Olá!
 Sou estudante de Análise e Desenvolvimento de Sistemas no quarto período, apaixonado por tecnologia e desenvolvimento.

-* Atualmente, estou focado no aprimoramento das minhas habilidades em Python e Java, além de estar explorando o universo HTML/CSS, Djando e Kotlin.
+* Atualmente, estou focado no aprimoramento das minhas habilidades em Python e Java, além de estar explorando o universo HTML/CSS, JavaScript, Django e Kotlin.

 #### In english:

 * Hello there!
 I'm a fourth-period student of Software Analysis and Development, deeply passionate about technology and coding.

-* Currently, my main focus lies in refining my skills in Python and Java, while also delving into the realms of HTML/CSS, Django and Kotlin.
+* Currently, my main focus lies in refining my skills in Python and Java, while also delving into the realms of HTML/CSS, JavaScript, Django and Kotlin.

 ##